projectcalico/calico/security/app-layer-policy.md

 ### Big picture

-Enable {{site.prodname}} application layer network policy in Istio service mesh to enforce cluster security.
+{{site.prodname}} integrates seamlessly with Istio to enforce network policy within the Istio service mesh.

 ### Value

-{{site.prodname}} application layer policy lets you enforce application layer attributes like HTTP methods or paths, and cryptographically secure identities for Istio-enabled apps.
+{{site.prodname}} network policy for Istio lets you enforce application layer attributes like HTTP methods or paths, and cryptographically secure identities for Istio-enabled apps.

 ### Concepts

-#### Mitigate threats with {{site.prodname}} network policy
+#### Benefits of the Istio integration

+The {{site.prodname}} support for Istio service mesh has the following benefits:

+- **Pod traffic controls**
+{{site.prodname}} network policy with Istio lets you restrict ingress traffic inside and outside pods and mitigate common threats to Istio-enabled apps.

+- **Supports security goals**
-Although Istio policy is ideal for operational goals, security inside and outside the cluster requires network policy. {{site.prodname}} supports a special integration for Istio called, **application layer policy**.
-This policy lets you restrict ingress traffic inside and outside pods, and mitigate common threats to Istio-enabled apps.
-Using {{site.prodname}} network policy with Istio lets you adopt a zero trust network model for security, including traffic encryption, multiple enforcement points, and multiple identity criteria for authentication.
+{{site.prodname}} network policy with Istio enables adoption of a zero trust network model for security, including traffic encryption, multiple enforcement points, and multiple identity criteria for authentication.

+- **Familiar policy language**
+Users do not need to learn another network policy model when adopting Istio; Kubernetes network policies and {{site.prodname}} network policies work as is.

 See [Enforce network policy using Istio tutorial]({{site.baseurl}}/security/tutorials/app-layer-policy/enforce-policy-istio) to learn how application layer policy provides second-factor authentication for the mythical Yao Bank.

-#### Familiar policy language

-Users do not need to learn another network policy model when adopting Istio; Kubernetes network policies and {{site.prodname}} network policies work as is.

 ### Before you begin